For Secondary Schools & Post 16

 Challenging topics in the new GCSE

-This project, now in its second year, aims to support schools and colleges to address the challenge of teaching the new GCSE.
+This Work Group aims to support schools and colleges to address the challenge of teaching the new GCSE.

-Comments from staff who participated in last year’s project include “It changed the way I teach!”, “It moved me out of my comfort zone” and “It was great to share experiences with staff from other schools.”
+Comments from staff who have previously participated in the Work Group include “It changed the way I teach!”, “It moved me out of my comfort zone” and “It was great to share experiences with staff from other schools.”

-• Analyse and unpick teaching issues underpinning the challenging topic of proof and gain a deeper understanding of the prerequisites for teaching them.
+- Analyse and unpick teaching issues underpinning the challenging topic of ration & proportion and gain a deeper understanding of the prerequisites for teaching them.

-• Plan and teach more effective lessons that identify and address pupils’ difficulties in relation to proof.
+- Plan and teach more effective lessons that identify and address pupils’ difficulties in relation to ratio & proportion.

 The main requirement to take part is an enthusiasm for teaching maths and a desire to improve classroom practice!